SigNoz/Claude-Code-OpenTelemetry/README.md

 This repo contains two helper scripts for quickly wiring up OpenTelemetry exports from your local dev machine to **SigNoz Cloud** while you work with Claude Code / VS Code.

-- `claude_code_otel_terminal.sh` — sets environment variables for the current terminal session.
+- `claude_code_otel_terminal.sh` — sets environment variables for the current terminal session, so that any Claude code activity will be exported to SigNoz.
-- `claude_code_otel_vscode.sh` — launches VS Code (`code`) with the same environment so anything you run from VS Code (tasks, debug sessions, terminals) ships traces/metrics/logs to SigNoz.
+- `claude_code_otel_vscode.sh` — launches VS Code (`code`) with the same environment so any Claude Code activity in the VSCode session will be exported to SigNoz.

 ## 1) Prerequisites